 By January 27, DeepSeek's app topped the iOS App Store in the US, beating ChatGPT.
 A free chatbot from China, running on weaker chips, matching OpenAI's reasoning capabilities.

-Here's what actually happened: DeepSeek proved that algorithmic efficiency beats brute-force hardware.
+Here's what happened: DeepSeek proved that algorithmic efficiency beats brute-force hardware.
 The economic barrier to frontier AI?
 Much lower than Silicon Valley wanted you to believe.

 The Current Price Wars